vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 {: file='output.llvm'}

 As you can see it's basically performing `rcx - rdx + r8` and returning the result.
-These registers look familiar because they're the ones initialized just before entering vm_entry.
+These registers look familiar because they're the ones initialized just before entering `vm_entry`.

 To recap, their values are: